oomek/attractplus/Layouts.md

      cleared or the user navigates away from the display/filter.
    * `size` - Get the size of the current game list.
 If a search rule has been applied, this will be the number of matches found (if > 0)
-   * `clones_list` 🔶 Returns 'true' if the curent list contains game clones.
+   * `clones_list` 🔶 Returns 'true' if the current list contains game clones.

 &nbsp;
 <a name="ImageCache"></a>